 OiNK’s Grunts page could contain rude jokes for Nasty Laffs and Specs, celebrities given a piggy makeover, photographs of readers with their homemade OiNK cakes and models, pig-related newspaper clippings (and those relating to the comic itself), messy bedroom competition entries in the early days, readers updating us on the latest sightings of terrifying butchers from Jeremy Banx‘s Butcher Watch series, drawings and even a personal problems column in which Uncle Pigg‘s answers were of no help whatsoever.
-For the birthday issue we got a double helping, so twice the amount of pig pals would receive “a piggy prize”.
+For the birthday issue we got a double helping so that twice the amount of pig pals could receive “a piggy prize”.

-For this birthday issue, three readers got the ultimate piggy prize when they appeared in a photo strip alongside Snatcher Sam (Marc Riley) and Frank Sidebottom (Chris Sievey).
+For the birthday issue, three readers got the ultimate piggy prize when they appeared in a photo strip alongside Snatcher Sam (Marc Riley) and Frank Sidebottom (Chris Sievey).
 This had been the star prize in a competition run on Radio Manchester in conjunction with Casio Electronics (hence the product placement) and the three lucky winners got to star in their favourite comic and also went away with their own keyboards.
 Not too shabby at all.
 The pig pals we were very jealous of were Ruth Salts, Paul Pike and Paul Rafferty.

-One little change happened with one of the above strips this issue, namely The Secret Diary ov Hadrian Vile – Aged 8 5/8 (yearƨ).
+A little change happened with one of the above strips this issue, namely The Secret Diary ov Hadrian Vile – Aged 8 5/8 (yearƨ).
 Eagle-eyed readers would’ve spotted he’d jumped from 7 5/8 in the past fortnight.
 A nice little touch and he’d remain this age for the rest of the year.
 As the comic continued we’d see his mum become pregnant, eventually giving birth to a new baby sister for Hadrian, who he then took under his wing!
 Seeing him and his family develop in real time was subtle but a unique point of interest.
 If OiNK had continued longer than the two-and-a-half years it was published for would Hadrian’s age have continued to increase?
 Who knows.
 But it’s interesting to imagine.

-There’s a special poster in the middle of the issue which I’m going to sign off with below, but first I can’t let this issue go by without showing you a very special strip indeed.
+There’s a special poster in the middle of the issue which I’m going to sign off with, but first I can’t let this issue go by without showing you a very special strip indeed.
 This issue’s Tom Thug stands out for a few different reasons.
 First up, I always enjoy it when characters break the fourth wall, to coin a phrase.
 Basically, when they refer to being in a comic.
 Tom does this here to great effect when explaining to Wayne Brayne why he’s trying to duff him up when his bullying ways are brought into question (the panel is completed with an automatically-appearing sticking plaster).
 However, the main highlight happens when he trips over his untied shoelace.
 Obviously he never did learn to do that properly.

 “How do you get nostalgic about a comic that’s only a year old?”Lew Stringer

 I think this was a wonderful idea.
-As Lew asked on his own blog when discussing this strip, “How do you get nostalgic about a comic that’s only a year old?”
-They’re all classic IPC characters, then several years later some were sold off to Egmont while others were kept by IPC, meaning they could no longer appear together, making this an even more unique strip than it already was.
+As Lew asked on his own blog when discussing this anniversary story, “How do you get nostalgic about a comic that’s only a year old?”
+They’re all classic IPC characters, then several years later some were sold off to Egmont while others were kept by IPC, meaning they could no longer appear together, making this an even more unique page than it already was.
 Nowadays, Rebellion owns them all and I think it’s time for a reunion, including Tom.
 The strip ends with Uncle Pigg demoting him to half a page.
 With so many regular characters now the editors had decided to do this, and this was an original and clever way of actually working the decision into the strip (although due to his popularity he’d return to full strength very quickly).
 It kept him in every issue when others had to skip some, so it was for a good reason in the end.

 One final note about that strip.
 In the second panel a little plop is holding up a sign saying hello to a reader by the name of Ben Gibbons.
 This is actually the son of comics artist Dave Gibbons.
 Ben was a regular reader of OiNK and Dave himself would contribute to an issue with the very funny artwork for The Superhero’s Day Off written by Lew.
 We’ll get to that eventually.
 It’s worth the wait!